NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 ................

 The `Chi-squared test`_ is a statistical hypothesis test of independence for categorical data.
-The test outputs the test statistic, sometimes called called chi2 statistic, and an associated p-value.
+The test outputs the test statistic, sometimes called chi2 statistic, and an associated p-value.

-The test statistic is defined as:
+We can understand the Chi-squared test in the following way.
+We create a `contigency table`_ from the categories present in the data and the two samples we are comparing.
+The expected frequencies, denoted :math:`m_i`, are calculated from the marginal sums of the contigency table.
+The observed frequencies, denoted :math:`x_i`, are calcualted from the actual frequency entries of the contigency table.
+The test statistic is then given by the formula:

 .. math::
     \chi^2 = \sum_{i=1}^k \frac{(x_i - m_i)^2}{m_i}

-We see that the test statistic is a sum of terms calculated for each category.
-The value of each term for a single category is equal to the squared difference between expected frequency, depicted as :math:`m_i` and calculated from reference data, and observed frequency, depicted as :math:`x_i` and calculated from analysis data, divided by the expected frequency.
+where we sum over all entries in the contigency table.

-This makes the chi-squared statistic sensitive to all changes in the distribution, specifically to the ones in low-frequency categories, as the expected frequency is in the denominator.
-It is therefore not recommended for categorical variables with many low-frequency classes or high cardinality, large number of distinct values, unless the sample size is really large.
+This makes the chi-squared statistic sensitive to all changes in the distribution, especially to the ones in low-frequency categories, as the expected frequency is in the denominator.
+It is therefore not recommended for categorical features with many low-frequency categories or high cardinality features, unless the sample size is really large.
 Otherwise, in both cases false-positive alarms are expected.
-Additionally, the statistic is non-negative and not limited - this makes it sometimes difficult to interpret.
-Still it is a common choice amongst practitioners as it provides p-value together with the statistic that helps to better evaluate its result.
+Additionally, the statistic is non-negative and not limited which sometimes makes it difficult to interpret.
+Despite that, the Chi-squared test is a common choice amongst practitioners as it provides p-value together with the statistic that helps to better evaluate its result.

-Below is a visualization of the chi-squared statistic for a categorical variable with two categories, a and b.
+On the image below there is a visualization of the chi-squared statistic for a categorical variable with two categories, a and b.
+You can see the expected values are calculated from both the reference and analysis data.
 The red bars represent the difference between the observed and expected frequencies.
-As mentioned above, in the chi-squared statistic formula, the difference is squared and divided by the expected frequency and the resulting value is then summed over all categories.
+As mentioned above, in the chi-squared statistic formula, the difference is squared and divided by the expected frequency and the resulting value is then summed over all categories for both samples.

 .. image:: ../_static/how-it-works-chi2.svg
     :width: 1400pt